LBHackney-IT/Data-Platform/README.md

 #### /terraform-backend-setup

 The terraform-backend-setup directory is just for Dev’s bucket deployment, so it does not need a Github action.
-The terraform stata for this area is maintained in the repo and we run it locally.
+The terraform state for this area is maintained in the repo and we run it locally.

 ## Terraform Development